Why Seeking A Relationship Is A Bad Idea

 This problem becomes more prevalent over time.
 This inevitably leads to a lack of appreciation towards an eachother’s positive personality traits and therefore your flaws, both large and small, will become more noticeable, which in turn leads to resentment.

-Download this ebook: 12 Steps to Building the Love Life You Want – and discover how to seek healthy relationships which don’t require you to sacrifice your independence or happiness.
+Download this ebook to discover how to seek healthy relationships which don’t require you to sacrifice your independence or happiness.

 Of course, if you share every personal activity with your partner, then the reverse will most likely be true.
 However, since most people have different personalities, wants and needs, this is rarely the case.

 You are more likely to subconsciously expect them to look after your psychological and emotional well-being, pushing these responsibilities onto them.

 They’ll be struggling to cope with their own lives, as they’re essentially trying to maintain the well-being of two people.